Spring Salad with Preserved Lemon Vinaigrette

-The preserved lemon vinaigrette will stay good in your fridge for 2 weeks.
+The preserved lemon vinaigrette will stay good in your fridge for up to 3 weeks.

 Keywords: fennel salad, lemon salad, lemony fennel salad, spring salad, meal prep salad, shredded fennel salad, mixed green salad, healthy spring salad, preserved lemon vinaigrette, preserved lemon dressing

 Hi, I’m Whitney Aronoff, a Holistic Chef based in Laguna Beach, California.
 I graduated from Southern Methodist University with a degree in Communications, and went on to the health supportive culinary school, The Natural Gourmet Institute, in New York City.
 I work as a personal chef and teach cooking classes, with a focus on healthy, whole foods cooking.